odata2ts/odata2ts/int-test/cap/README.md

 the aspect-based media hierarchy, alternate keys that exist only in the metadata - rather than against the idealized reference model.
 Refresh the snapshot from the running server (or via the server repo's `npm run metadata`) whenever the model changes.

+A second client is generated the same way from `resource/library-v2.xml`, the snapshot of `/odata/v2/library/$metadata`.
+It is not a second model: the adapter translates the one service on the fly, so that file is the translation, and testing against it is what makes the translation visible.

 Assertions use the fixed seed data from `db/data/*.csv` in the server repo.